Eddie & Comic-Con

 In 1995 I was living in Los Angeles.
 I had moved back to California after having gone to school and worked as a Respiratory Therapist for a while.
 I was back to figure out how to get into the movie business somehow.
 I took classes at UCLA Extension and was not sure what to do, exactly, but I was doing it.
 It was on this path that I would eventually find the web, web programming, and graphic design.

 I always enjoyed Comic-Con.
-I remember when it was held down on the Civic Center, before there was even a trolley.
+I remember when it was held down at the Civic Center, before there was even a trolley.
 I remember being driven there by my Mom and picked up at the end of the day.
-I always enjoyed it.
+I loved it.

-There was one year, though, that I really didn’t enjoy Con.
-I went, but it fell flat.
+There was one year, though, that I didn’t enjoy Con.

-This was before cell phones were common, but I had the habit of calling my home phone to check my messages.
-There was a digital woman’s voice who would say, haltingly, “YOU HAVE *TWO* MESSAGES” then I could give touch-tone instructions to the phone to play, rewind, replay messages.
+This was before cell phones were common.
+I had an answering machine which I could call to get my messages on.
+It was expensive and worked well.
+There was a digital woman’s voice who would say, haltingly, “YOU HAVE TWO MESSAGES” then I could give touch-tone instructions to the phone to play, rewind, replay, and delete messages.

-I left for Comic Con on a Saturday morning, driving the hundred plus miles from my studio apartment to San Diego.
-I checked into Con, I think I had bought a pass so it went by swiftly.
+I left for Comic Con on a Saturday morning, driving the hundred plus miles from my studio apartment in L.A. to San Diego.
+I checked into Con, I think I had bought a pass by mail so I was able to check in swiftly.

 But after getting set up at Con, I checked my messages.

-The messages were from my Mom, my cousin Leeman, and I think my Grandmother (on my Dad’s side).
-I can’t remember who all called.
-My memory is fuzzy, unreliable, and full to bursting with emotion.
-It’s like a haze of bad memory.
+The messages were from my Mom, my cousin Leeman, my Grandmother (on my Dad’s side), and even more.
+I can’t remember all who called.
+My memory is fuzzy, unreliable, and infused with emotion.
+A haze of bad memory.
 They all said there was bad news.
 It had to do with my cousin Eddie.
-I don’t think they came right out and said what had happened, but it was very bad.
-I could tell that much, and he was dead.
-Whether they said, implied it, or I inferred it I do not remember.
+They didn’t come right out and say what had happened.
+But it was very bad.
+It seemed clear he was dead.
+Whether they said it, implied it, or I inferred it I do not remember.

 I was angry and shocked and pretty much dumbfounded about the whole thing.
 Why would he do it?